 - Allows you to pay maintenance fees with a credit card

-Due to anti-kickback laws, no one you deal with can “recommend” a service to you.
-So if you already selected an attorney, they’ can’t recommend an IRA custodian, and vice versa.
+Due to anti-kickback laws, no professional you deal with can “recommend” a service to you.
+So if you already selected an attorney, they can’t recommend an IRA custodian, and vice versa.
 But perhaps if you worded your question in the form of “which companies are the easiest to work with?” they might be able to answer.

-Based on these two criteria, I selected Kingdom Trust, but in their 2018 updated fee schedule it looks like they eliminated the IRA/LLC option, and the regular self directed IRA option has a percent of portfolio based fee, which simply doesn’t work for me.
+Back in 2018, Based on these two criteria, I originally selected Kingdom Trust, updated fee schedule it looks like they eliminated the IRA/LLC option, and the regular self directed IRA option has a percent of portfolio based fee, which simply doesn’t work for me.
+So I ended up going with IRA Trust Services, which underwent a name change (and acquisition?) to ForgeTrust.

 They’re pretty much all going to charge an annual (or more often) maintenance fee, check fee, wire fee.
 They often charge per “asset” within the IRA, but the only asset should be the LLC you’re going to form.